-This study extends the protocol of the Bates study by conducting interviews with hospital staff after the analysis of the point prevalence study (see Activity F in Table 1).
-These interviews will open up a dialogue with staff to talk about the results and the reasons for those results.
+This study extends the protocol of the Bates study by conducting interviews and focus groups with hospital staff after the analysis of the point prevalence study (see Activity F in Table 1).
+This will open up a dialogue with staff to talk about the results and the reasons for those results.
 This not only provides them with a channel for feedback but it will provide data to contextualise the results.
 We will aim to interview 4 staff from each site.
 These could include ward managers familiar with processes, nurses familiar with practice, device trainers familiar with training procedures, and safety and procurement staff for their experience and expertise.
-Interviews will be recorded where consent is given.
-All interviews will be transcribed, anonymised and analysed using qualitative data analysis techniques to recognise active and latent conditions that positively and negatively impact errors and performance.
+Interviews and focus groups will be recorded where consent is given.
+They will be transcribed, anonymised and analysed using qualitative data analysis techniques to recognise active and latent conditions that positively and negatively impact errors and performance.